pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

     \mathrm{batch} = {\begin{bmatrix} 0 & \cdots & 0 & 1 & \cdots & n - 2 & n -1 & \cdots & n - 1 \end{bmatrix}}^{\top}

-You can use it to, e.g., average node features for each graph individually:
+You can use it to, e.g., average node features in the node dimension for each graph individually:

 .. code-block:: python